deepak1357/dynamic_coattention_model/README.md

-This is an implementation of dynamic coattention network for reading comprehension with tensorflow.
+This is a tensorflow implementation of dynamic coattention network for reading comprehension.

 https://arxiv.org/abs/1611.01604